Searching for details:

 As it transpired half a decade later, one of two rechargeable power batteries onboard the first Araks satellite failed immediately after the separation from the launch vehicle on June 6, 1997.
 According to another source, one out of three channels in the onboard flight control computer also failed.
 The battery failure led to problems during the operation of the spacecraft in the shadow of the Earth.
-It required that ground controllers continuously send commands to turn on and off various heaters in the onboard thermal control system in order to preserve limited power.
-In order to get some flexibility in heating various systems, mission control also disabled an onboard diagnostics algorithm, which was programmed to turn off heaters when low voltage had been detected.
+It required that ground controllers continuously sent commands to turn on and off various heaters in the onboard thermal control system, in order to preserve limited power.
+In order to get some flexibility in heating various systems, mission control also disabled an onboard diagnostics algorithm, which had been programmed to turn off heaters when low voltage had been detected.

 The problem was reportedly fixable, probably with a patch in the flight control software.
 However, mission control was apparently too busy handling data from the spacecraft and preparing for the formal transfer of the mission to an operational status.

 In October, a controller reportedly forgot to send a command to turn off some of the onboard heaters as the satellite was entering prolonged periods in the shadow of the Earth.
 It led to an almost complete depletion of surviving power batteries during a pass on the night side of the Earth.
 As the satellite emerged into the daylight and established contact with the ground, mission control attempted to orient its solar panels toward the Sun and to recharge its batteries.
-However before Araks could complete the command, "lights went out" onboard, cutting the mission short four months after the launch instead of the minimum two years it was supposed to work.
+However before Araks could complete the command, "lights went out" onboard, cutting the mission short four months after the launch instead of the minimum two years it was suppose to work.